 If you are already getting services from us and your assessment shows you continue to need them, we will talk to you about paying for those services through an individual budget.
 Your individual budget is the money we give you to pay for the services and support you need.
-To find out more, please see the Individual budgets page.

 The details of the services and support you need will be in your support plan.

 Are you getting services for the first time?

 If you are over 65 and eligible for services from us, we will look at whether 'enablement' services will meet your needs in your assessment.

 If you are over 65, ‘enablement’ services provide you with the support you need with everyday tasks, so that you can carry on living independently.

 This might mean learning new skills, or re-learning ones you have lost after an illness or because of a disability.
 These skills could include: